MatthewACoelho/Base_Editing_Screens/README.md

 Attached are R Markdown files for the analysis of base editing screens associated with our manuscript.

-app.R is the assocaited BE-view shiny app tool.
+app.R is the associated BE-view shiny app tool.